-- Official controls where the nature and frequency are prescribed in specific legislation or recommended by FSA guidance. - Reactive work including, enforcement in the case of non-compliance, managing food incidents and food hazards, and investigating and managing complaints. - Sampling in accordance with the LA sampling programme and any follow-up necessary in relation to the FSA Surveillance Sampling Programme. - Ongoing proactive surveillance to obtain an accurate picture of the local business landscape and identify open/closed/recently re-opened/new businesses; as well as businesses where there has been a change of operation, activities or Food Business Operator (FBO). - For 'new businesses', consideration of registration information and intelligence with appropriate onsite interventions where there are concerns around public health/consumer protection. - For 'new businesses' where consideration of registration information/intelligence indicates low risk, initial visits should be prioritised and undertaken in accordance with the Codes of Practice.
+- Responding to requests for service from members of the public, businesses, other council departments and other government agencies. - Enforcement in the case of non-compliance, managing food incidents and food hazards, and investigating and managing complaints. - Any follow-up sampling required in relation to our sampling programme, and in relation to the FSA Surveillance Sampling Programme. - Ongoing proactive surveillance to obtain an accurate picture of the local business landscape and identify open/closed/recently re-opened/new businesses; as well as businesses where there has been a change of operation, activities or Food Business Operator (FBO). - New businesses registration and follow up prioritised and undertaken in accordance with the Codes of Practice.